cannam@95: cannam@95:

 We also provide the following two convenience functions to allocate

-cannam@95: real and complex arrays with n
+cannam@95: real and complex arrays with n elements, which are equivalent

-cannam@95: to (double *) fftw_malloc(sizeof(double) * n)
+cannam@95: to (double *) fftw_malloc(sizeof(double) * n) and

-cannam@95: (fftw_complex *) fftw_malloc(sizeof(fftw_complex) * n)
+cannam@95: (fftw_complex *) fftw_malloc(sizeof(fftw_complex) * n),

 cannam@95: respectively: